 2020-11-30

-We are interested in how the self-similarity of the elements of the feasible set varies over gradients in S and N. The intuition from probability theory, statistical mechanics, law-of-large-numbers intuition is that, as the number of possible arrangements becomes large, the different possible arrangements should become more self-similar.
-However, we don’t know that this is the case for SADs, nor do we know the values for S and N where things start to converge.
+We are interested in how the self-similarity of the elements of the feasible set varies over gradients in S and N. The intuition from probability theory, statistical mechanics, law-of-large-numbers is that, as the number of possible arrangements becomes large, the different possible arrangements should become more self-similar.
+However, we don’t know that this is the case for SADs, nor do we know the values for S and N where this increase in self-similarity occurs.

 In the manuscript, I use the ratio of the 95% interval of summary statistic values to the full range of summary statistic values.
-This can be calculated quickly and without introducing new statistics, etc to the main manuscript.
+This can be calculated quickly and is easily interpretable.
 It also directly reflects the distributions to which we are comparing our observations.
-However, it may not tell the full story: if the summary statistic values are idiosyncratic (skewness in particular can behave counterintuitively), it reflects those idiosyncracies.
+However, if the summary statistic values are idiosyncratic (skewness in particular can behave counterintuitively), it can reflects those idiosyncracies.

 With more computing, we can explore how similar the elements of the feasible set are to each other by comparing them to each other directly.
 Then we can ask whether, as the feasible set gets large, the elements become more similar and converge on a dominant form.